In 1986, the Canadian professional gambler had silicone implants to win a bet. What's stranger is that he's turned down $10,000 to have them removed.

 The ladies aren’t the only fans of Brian’s baps though – his family have been surprisingly appreciative too.
 His brothers think they’re hilarious and his dad claims he’d do the same thing if someone offered him the cash and even mum is pleased.
 “She says I’m like the daughter she never had,” says Brian laughing.
 In fact, there’s only one person who has reacted badly to his man boobs.
 “A friend and I went to a dodgy massage parlour recently and when I dropped my towel this big, fat hooker took one look at my breasts and ran out screaming,” says Zembic, baffled.
 “I thought they were supposed to service any guy that comes in.”

-There is one person, however, who could make Brian ditch the tits: his six-year-old daughter, Mika.
+There is one person, however, who could make Brian ditch the tits: his daughter, Mika.
 At the moment she doesn’t mind her dad’s dumplings.
 “She says to me, “I know why you have boobs: Uncle Mike paid you money to put them in.”
 But, he admits he’d take them out in a minute if she started to get bullied at school.
 “I’ve changed a lot since I had my kid,” says Brian.
 “The other day someone bet me that I wouldn’t cut off my own penis but I’ve since decided I’m not going to do it,” says Zembic, “I’ve learnt that money isn’t everything.”

 Click here for more People stories

 Click here to follow Sabotage Times on Twitter